Sakura-class patrol ship: Design

-These vessels are highly automated and configurable to meet a variety of missions to provide sustained intelligence, surveillance, and reconnaissance in maritime patrol surrounding Japan.
+The Sakura-class vessels are highly automated and configurable to meet a variety of missions to provide sustained intelligence, surveillance, and reconnaissance in maritime patrol surrounding Japan.
 Japan Marine United was contracted to build all 12 vessels for the JMSDF, starting from 1 April 2023.
 The vessels each displace 1920 LT while measuring about 95 m in length and 12 m in width.
 The OPV will be fitted with the UNIted COmbined Radio aNtenna (UNICORN) NORA-50 integration mast and Tactical Air Navigation System (TACAN), the former of which has tactical data antennas contained in its bar-shaped dome.
 ATLA stated that UNICORN, which the s under procurement at the time is also being equipped with, has a decreased radar cross section (RCS) due to its stealthy outline.

 Equipment

 Ship & power systems

 Each OPV features a CODLAD propulsion system, wherein a diesel engine and an electric motor power a single propeller, providing a maximum speed in excess of 20 kn.
 The conception artwork also depicts a bow thruster system.
 Each OPV will be equipped with a 30-mm naval gun mounted on the foredeck for self-defense.
 The aft section of the vessel is equipped with a crane near the multi-purpose hangar and rear deck for helicopters or unmanned aerial vehicle (UAV) operations.
 The stern is also fitted with a launch and recovery system.